logzio/logz-docs/_source/user-guide/alerts/correlated-alert.md

 ##### Search components

-Next, set the search components.
-This determines which logs to look for and in which accounts.
+Decide which logs the alert should look for and in which accounts.
+There are your search components.

 ![Alert group by settings](https://dytvr9ot2sszz.cloudfront.net/logz-docs/alerts/alert-search-component.png)